 Disk reading and writing.
 When the disk is at the correct position, we need to read the data.
 With modern disks, one disk delivers at least 10–20MB/s throughput.
 This is easier to optimize than seeks because you can read in parallel from multiple disks.

 CPU cycles.
 When we have the data in main memory, we need to process it to get our result.
-Having small tables compared to the amount of memory is the most common limiting factor.
+Having large tables compared to the amount of memory is the most common limiting factor.
 But with small tables, speed is usually not the problem.

 Memory bandwidth.
 When the CPU needs more data than can fit in the CPU cache, main memory bandwidth becomes a bottleneck.
 This is an uncommon bottleneck for most systems, but one to be aware of.